Hotel Kaiserhof (Berlin): History

-In November 1939, Georg Elser's family was imprisoned in the hotel for interrogation in the objective to find out if they contributed towards the assassination attempt on Hitler's life on 8 November in the Bürgerbräukeller, Munich.
-Even though they were imprisoned, it was like a holiday to Berlin in the Kaiserhof.
+In November 1939, Georg Elser's family was imprisoned in the hotel for interrogation to determine whether they contributed to the assassination attempt on Hitler's life on 8 November in the Bürgerbräukeller, Munich.
+Even though they were imprisoned, it was described as like a holiday in Berlin at the Kaiserhof.
 However, they were monitored everywhere by the Gestapo.

-Dr. Ludwig Roselius had a luxury suite in the Hotel and Barbara Goette cared for him for many months until he died there on 15 May 1943.
+Dr. Ludwig Roselius had a luxury suite in the hotel, and Barbara Goette cared for him for many months until he died there on 15 May 1943.

-On 22 November 1943 the hotel was badly damaged by British bombers during an air-raid on Berlin.
+On 22 November 1943, the hotel was badly damaged by British bombers during an air raid on Berlin.
 The ruins ended up in East Berlin after the division of the city and were later completely torn down.
-The present-day Mohrenstraße station on the line of the Berlin U-Bahn was named "Kaiserhof" from its opening in 1908 until 1950.
-The station underwent several name changes before acquiring its current name in 1991.
+The present-day Anton-Wilhelm-Amo-Straße station on the line of the Berlin U-Bahn was named "Kaiserhof" from its opening in 1908 until 1950.
+The station underwent several name changes before acquiring its current name in 2025.

-In 1974 the North Korean embassy to East Germany was constructed on the site.
+In 1974, the North Korean embassy to East Germany was constructed on the site (Embassy of North Korea, Berlin).
 East Germany ceased to be a state in 1990 and the embassy closed.
-However, in 2001 its successor state, the Federal Republic of Germany, re-established diplomatic relations with North Korea and the North Korean embassy returned to the building.
+However, in 2001, its successor state, the Federal Republic of Germany, re-established diplomatic relations with North Korea and the North Korean embassy returned to the building.
 From 2004 until its closure in 2020, the annex on the south half of the site was leased to Cityhostel Berlin, which paid the North Korean government an estimated €38,000 per month.